Shreeramghimire/AI_Engineering/PyTorch.md

 | A | 3.0 | 0.953 | 95.3% spam |
 | B | 0.0 | 0.500 | 50% spam (uncertain) |
 | C | −2.0 | 0.119 | 11.9% spam (likely not spam) |

+More real-world examples:

+- Medical diagnosis: Probability a patient has a disease given symptoms

+- Credit card fraud: Probability a transaction is fraudulent

+- Customer churn: Probability a customer will cancel their subscription

+- Ad click prediction: Probability a user will click on an ad